ewenja/roblox-hub/README.md

 ### 🛡️ HihiHub UI Library

 A lightweight and **anti-detection friendly** UI library for Roblox scripts.
-It supports customizable controls, randomized element names, toggle hotkeys, and more — all in a single standalone file.
+It supports scrollable interfaces, dynamic tab support, randomized element names, toggle hotkeys, and more — all in a single standalone file.

 ---